Comment on page

 1. Build a rotation schedule which acts as a holding place for rotations.
 An example of a schedule might be a course and year (e.g., Internal Medicine, 2018-2019).

 3. Manage blocks within a rotation.
-These will be based on the block structures available to your program and curriculum period based on the System Settings configured by a user with administrator permissions.
+These will be based on the block structures available to your course and curriculum period based on the System Settings configured by a user with administrator permissions.
 You can define sites and preceptors for a block.

 4. Add and manage slots within a block.
 Within a slot you can define minimum and maximum number of participants, define sites and preceptors, and define availability for on service and off service learners.